donalee/DeepMCDD/README.md

 # DeepMCDD

-Multi-class Data Description for Out-of-distribution Detection
+The author code of "Multi-class Data Description for Out-of-distribution Detection".

+To be updated.